• Home

 As you’ll have noticed throughout the post, few guided tours in Iceland run year round.
 This is because Iceland is a country that varies dramatically between the seasons.

 In the winter months, generally from around December through to April, there is far less daylight available.
 Weather conditions and snow also mean roads can be closed, and the highland roads in particular are shut completely.
-The benefits at this time of year though are that you have the chance to see the Northern Lights, and there are fewer visitors.
-If you are visiting Iceland in winter, check out our guide to what to pack for Iceland in winter to get prepared.

-In the summer months, generally May – September, the days are much longer, and you have the chance to experience the midnight sun.
 This means you can fit a lot more into each day, and tour itineraries tend to be a bit fuller at this time of year.
 It’s also likely to be a bit warmer and sunnier, although our experience has taught us that Iceland is by no means a warm destination at any time of year.

 We’ve visited Iceland in both summer and winter, and enjoyed our visits at both times of year.
 It’s just a question of being prepared and knowing what to expect.

 Of course, it is entirely possible to also do a private tour of Iceland.
-These carries the advantage that it will just be you and your group, rather than anyone else.
+These have the advantage that it will just be you and your group, rather than anyone else.
 It also means you will likely be able to customise the itinerary, and ensure you see everything you want to see.

 The downside to a private group tour is that it is likely going to be the most expensive option for travelling in Iceland.
 However, it will certainly be a unique and memorable experience!
-Check out NineWorlds (Iceland travel’s bespoke luxury tour company) as a starting point.
-Other tours are also available, such as this three day private tour that includes the golden circle, south coast and glacial lagoon.

 Further Reading for Visiting Iceland